pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 or timeout, which leads to awkward scenarios over asynchronous networks, coupled with effective unavailability prior to lock revocation.
-In a linearizable system, as in the example, we've already given up on availability, this isn't necessarily horrible, but it's a shame to block readers during updates.
-If we're going for a highly available (F=N-1 tolerant) setup (as we will <a href="#because_optimizations_are_awesome">later on</a>), locks are effectively a non-starter; locks are fundamentally at odds with availability on all replicas during partitions. </span></p>
+In a linearizable system, as in the example, we've already given up on availability, so this isn't necessarily horrible---but it's a shame (read: it's slow) to block readers during updates and vice-versa.
+If we're going for a highly available (F=N-1 fault-tolerant) setup (as we will&nbsp;<a href="#because_optimizations_are_awesome">later on</a>), locks are a non-starter; locks are fundamentally at odds with providing available operation on all replicas during partitions. </span></p>

 <p><span class="footnote" id="ha-note" markdown="3"><a
 class="no-decorate" href="#ha-note">\[3\]</a>&nbsp; Hold up, cowboy!